RapidAPI/DevRel-Stack-Data/guides/posts/learn-fetch-api/post.md

 There are two ways to go about error handling with fetch API.
 Using the async/await function, you can put your API call in the try/catch block.
 The try block will try to make the API call, and if it receives an error, the catch block will handle it.

-The second way is if you are using the promising chaining with the `then` method, you can add another method called ‘catch` to handle the error.
+The second way is if you are using the promising chaining with the `then` method, you can add another method called `catch` to handle the error.
 You can log the error on the console, or you can notify the user or both.

 That’s pretty much it, folks!
 I hope you have a deep understanding of how to use the fetch API in your web applications to build incredible products.